deltoss/mitch-datasource/projects/mitch-datasource-documentation/manual/development.md

 `webpack-build-dev` | Build code with development settings.
 `webpack-build-prd` | Build code with production settings.
 `lint` | Lint the source code, finding any errors or code smells.
-`lint-watch` | Lint the source code anytime when a change has been detected `lint-fix` | Automatically fix any auto-fixable warnings or errors detected when linting.
+`lint-watch` | Lint the source code anytime when a change has been detected.
+`lint-fix` | Automatically fix any auto-fixable warnings or errors detected when linting.

 ### mitch-datasource-documentation